damzking/Corporation_Favoritaa/README.md

 ## Data Sources 📊
 - The dataset was provided in GitHub and SQL and was transformed to CSV format for transparency and reproductibility.
-- Statistics on Telco Churn Rate.
+- Statistics on Timeseries Regression

 ## Topical Questions and Hypotheses
 #### Questions 🤔: